LET THERE BE LIGHT יהי אור

-This year's theme is Let There Be Light, which draws inspiration from the quote by the celebrated Jewish author, Noble Laureate, and Holocaust survivor, Elie Wiesel: "Even in darkness it is possible to create light."
+This year's theme was Let There Be Light, which draws inspiration from the quote by the celebrated Jewish author, Noble Laureate, and Holocaust survivor, Elie Wiesel: "Even in darkness it is possible to create light."
 Let's bring light and love to all people everywhere through Global Shabbat and beyond.
-Get inspired for your Shabbat by watching a recap of Shabbat to Remember from International Kallah 2018.
+Learn about our inspiration for this theme by watching a recap of Shabbat to Remember from International Kallah 2018.

-Check out some of the amazing guests and partners participating in BBYO's Global Shabbat 2018 worldwide.
+Check out some of the amazing guests and partners who participated in BBYO's Global Shabbat 2018 worldwide.

 Treasurer, Holocaust Museum and Tolerance Center of Nassau County

 Former Executive Director, Ecumenical Hunger Program